Aidymouse/Hexfriend/README.md

 ### How to Build

 Make sure you use [Yarn](https://yarnpkg.com/) instead of NPM.
 Just type `yarn` into the command line in the folder this readme is in to install all the dependencies.
-Use `yarn run dev` to start a development server.
+Use `yarn dev` to start a development server.
 Happy coding!

 ### Coming Soon...